edm00se/blog/_drafts/2016-02-26-going-super-nerd.md

 {% gist d7215253f732bb198482 test.js %}
 <br />

-You may take note of the first line, which is `#! /usr/local/bin/node` and points to my local node binary, after the "hash bang".
+You may take note of the first line, which is `#!/usr/bin/env node` and points to my local node binary (according to its being picked up by the environment), a.k.a- the "hash bang".
 This is akin to how one might specify a shell script, such as `#!/bin/sh`.
-Basically, so long as you make the file executable, you can run a node script as if it's a shell script, since the shell script starts by pointing at what interpreter to use, it's legitimate!
+Basically, so long as you make the file executable, you can run a node script as if it's a shell script, since the shell script starts by pointing at what interpreter to use; it's perfectly legitimate!
 This is ultimately just a nifty thing, and one should take care as not to use any packages that might not be able to be used from a globally installed context, as most people don't like random `node_modules` directories strewn about their file systems.
+It's alternately equivalent to invoking the same script via `node script.js` as opposed to `./script.js` or `sh script.js`.

-Here's the full thing:
+Here's the full thing, in its original form:

 {% gist d7215253f732bb198482 handleEmojis.js %}
 <br />